-Title of Each Clas Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding

-Common Shares 3,125,001,300

-3. Are any or all of registrant's securities listed on a Stock Exchange?

-Yes ○ No

-If yes, state the name of such stock exchange and the classes of securities listed therein:

-Philippine S tock Exchange, Inc. (Common Shares)
+3,125,001,300 trant's securities listed on a Stock Exchange? of such stock exchange and the classes of securities listed therein: change, Inc. (Common Shares)

-closures, including fina I are disseminated sol varrant and holds no responsibility for the veracity of the facts and representations contained in all corpon ncial reports.
-All data contained herein are prepared and submitted by the disclosing party to the Excha- tely for purposes of information.
-Any questions on the data contained herein should be addressed direct Officer of the disclosing party.
+The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
+All data contained herein are prepared and submitted by the disclosing party to the Exchange, and are disseminated solely for purposes of information.
+Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.

-Uncon International Corp

 Upson International Corp.
 UPSON

-F SE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules
+PSE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules

-ite of Stockholders' eeting May 26, 2025
+Date of Stockholders' Meeting May 26, 2025

-pe (Annual or pecial) Annual
+Type (Annual or Special) Annual

-ne 3:00 P.M.
+Time 3:00 P.M.

-nue The meeting shall be conducted virtually via Zoom, and will be presided from Taguig City
+Venue The meeting shall be conducted virtually via Zoom, and will be presided from Taguig City

-ecord Date May 6, 2025
+Record Date May 6, 2025

-lusive Dates of Closi ng of Stock Transfer Books
+Inclusive Dates of Closing of Stock Transfer Books

-art Date N/A

-d date N/A
+Start Date N/A End date N/A

-her Relevant Informa tion
+Other Relevant Information

+The amendment of this disclosure is due to the inclusion in the Undertaking that a copy of the Interim Financial Statements as of 31 March 2025 will also be provided to stockholders upon written request, as advised by the Commission.

-ed on behalf by:
+Filed on behalf by:

-Darwin Mendoza

-Name

-Designation Compliance Officer
+Name Arlene Louisa Sy Designation Chief Executive Officer